itsarraj/CircuitCrafter/README.md

 ## CircuitCrafter - A Modern Fullstack E-commerce Platform

 CircuitCrafter is a sophisticated full-stack e-commerce platform designed to provide a seamless shopping experience for users.
-Built using cutting-edge technologies such as React, Redux Toolkit, Express, Tailwind CSS, Heroicons, MongoDB, and a secure Payment Gateway, CircuitCrafter offers a feature-rich solution for your online store.
+Built using cutting-edge technologies such as React, Redux Toolkit, Express, Tailwind CSS, Heroicons, MongoDB, and a secure Paypal Payment Gateway, CircuitCrafter offers a feature-rich solution for your online store.

 ### Key Features